codebridger/ai_video_editor/frontend/README.md

 ## API Communication

 API requests to the backend server are handled using the `@modular-rest/client`.
-Configuration (like the base URL) is typically handled via Nuxt runtime config, which reads from `.env`.
+Configuration (like the base URL) is typically handled via Nuxt runtime config, which might read from `.env`.
 Composables like `useApi` likely abstract the API calls.

 ## Styling